timothypratley/power-turtle/resources/public/conj2017-slides.md

   - maybe they only speak French and need a translation
   - so it is very important to us that you can create a lesson tailored to your situation
 * Your lesson can be loaded remotely by supplying a url suffix
-  - this link loads your lesson in power turtle
+  - this link loads your lesson in Power Turtle
   - we would love it if you would send us the markdown
     * we will include it in the lesson list
     * so that everyone can benefit